khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 National Parks and Historic Sites (https://github.com/OpenShiftDemos/restify-mongodb-parks).

-During this exercise, we will leverage the CLI tool of OpenShift.
+During this challenge, we will leverage the CLI tool of OpenShift.

 1. Download and install the OpenShift CLI related to your operating system.
 The easiest way to download the CLI is by accessing the